Venture Capital Financing: Is It a Good Idea for Your Business?

 Before bringing in investors, consider both the benefits and disadvantages of obtaining venture capital financing.

-- Loss of control: Accepting VC financing means you would no longer have full control of the company.
+- Accepting VC financing means you would no longer have full control of the company.
 The amount of equity granted to investors would determine their involvement in the business.

-- Misaligned goals: VCs prioritize making a return on their investment, and they could disregard any of your goals that hinder profit or growth.
+- VCs prioritize making a return on their investment, and they could disregard any of your goals that hinder profit or growth.

 Is venture capital financing a good choice?

 Once you accept VC financing, those investors then have a say in business decisions.
-Investors also own a stake of the company — most VCs require at least 20% ownership of the business, Santinelli said.
+Investors also own a stake of the company — most VCs require at least 20% ownership of the business.
 They become strategic advisors to the business and will likely challenge your decisions.

-Besides taking ownership of the business, VCs may include a vesting clause in your agreement, Santinelli said.
+Besides taking ownership of the business, VCs may include a vesting clause in your agreement.
 A vesting clause would require you to stay with the business for a certain number of years before you become eligible to receive the full value of your share.

-Unfortunately, many small businesses don’t demonstrate the potential sought by VCs, Santinelli said.
-Rather than seeking venture capital financing right away, Santinelli suggests that most startups should seek other business financing and focus on building positive cash flow.
+Unfortunately, many small businesses don’t demonstrate the potential sought by VCs.
+Rather than seeking venture capital financing right away, most startups should seek other business financing, like a working capital loan, and focus on building positive cash flow.